sorry-cypress/sorry-cypress/README.md

 - upload failure screenshots to S3 bucket
 - browse test results, failures and screenshots
 - run in light mode w/o persistency or with MongoDB storage attached
-- on-premise cypress dashboard by design - use your own infrastructure, own your data
+- on-premise self-hosted cypress dashboard by design - use your own infrastructure, own your data

 ## Setup